Information

 Can we stop this whole project?

 That's a big question.
-At this point, no CCN has been officially granted, however, this line (which is only part of the first wave of a much, much larger plan) has overwhelming support from the state and national legistlators, ERCOT, PUC, LCRA, and Oncor.
+At this point, the CCN has been approved, but is not yet approved for any specific route.
+Additionally, this line (which is only part of the first wave of a much, much larger plan) has overwhelming support from the state and national legistlators, ERCOT, PUC, LCRA, and Oncor.
 It will take almost every Texan coming together to stop this train.
 So while it is possible, it is a massive undertaking!

 Why shouldn't I just cash in on the eminent domain pay out and accept the line?